EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 Keating filed a motion to compel requesting that Equisoft produce every document on its privilege log not already produced because (1) Mr.
-Synnott, a foreign attorney, is not "a member of the bar of a court" as, Mr. Keating claims, is necessary for the attorneyclient privilege to apply, (2) the attorney-client privilege cannot apply where the challenged communications do not include a lawyer as a sender or a recipient, and (3) the work product doctrine cannot apply where the documents at issue were not prepared by an attorney or his representative.
+Synnott, a foreign attorney, is not "a member of the bar of a court" as, Mr. Keating claims, is necessary for the attorney-client privilege to apply, (2) the attorney-client privilege cannot apply where the challenged communications do not include a lawyer as a sender or a recipient, and (3) the work product doctrine cannot apply where the documents at issue were not prepared by an attorney or his representative.

-Since the filing of that motion --- which was mooted by Order of the Court --- the parties have reduced the universe of documents in dispute from 253 to 25.
+Since the filing of that motion---which was mooted by Order of the Court---the parties have reduced the universe of documents in dispute from 253 to 25.
 Twenty-four of these disputed documents have been produced in redacted form, and one document has been withheld in its entirety.
 These 25 documents have been submitted to the Court for an in